CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

     The standard for JavaScript is ECMAScript.
 This specification is updated from time to time to contain modern features.
 After some time different javascript engines (for example in the browsers) implement these new features.
 ECMAScript 2015 (ES2015 or it was called ES6 some time ago) was a larger change.
 Current edition: 9th Edition - ECMAScript 2018.

 #### When to use AJAX?
 Bring examples of its usage.
+    Ajax is not a technology but group of inter-related technologies.
+    AJAX technologies includes:
+    - HTML/XHTML and CSS: These technologies are used for displaying content and style.
+It is mainly used for presentation.
+    - DOM: It is used for dynamic display and interaction with data.
+    - XML or JSON: For carrying data to and from server.
+JSON (Javascript Object Notation) is like XML but short and faster than XML.
+    - XMLHttpRequest: For asynchronous communication between client and server
+    - JavaScript: It is used to bring above technologies together.

+    An object of XMLHttpRequest is used for asynchronous communication between client and server.
+It performs following operations:
+    - Sends data from the client in the background
+    - Receives the data from the server
+    - Updates the webpage without reloading it.
+    If you use an asynchronous XMLHttpRequest, you receive a callback when the data has been received.
+This lets the browser continue to work as normal while your request is being handled.
+Use XMLHttpRequest (XHR) objects to interact with servers.
+You can retrieve data from a URL without having to do a full page refresh.
+This enables a Web page to update just part of a page without disrupting what the user is doing.
+XMLHttpRequest is used heavily in AJAX programming.
+Despite its name, XMLHttpRequest can be used to retrieve any type of data, not just XML.

+    AJAX stands for Asynchronous JavaScript And XML.
+In a nutshell, it is the use of the XMLHttpRequest object to communicate with servers.
+It can send and receive information in various formats, including JSON, XML, HTML, and text files.
+AJAX’s most appealing characteristic is its "asynchronous" nature, which means it can communicate with the server, exchange data, and update the page without having to refresh the page.
+    The two major features of AJAX allow you to do the following:
+    - Make requests to the server without reloading the page
+    - Receive and work with data from the server

+    Properties of XMLHttpRequest object:
+    - onReadyStateChange: It is called whenever readystate attribute changes.
+    - readyState: 	represents the state of the request.
+It ranges from 0 to 4.
+    - reponseText: returns response as text.
+    - responseXML: returns response as XML

+    Methods of XMLHttpRequest object:
+    - open(method, URL, async): opens the request specifying get or post method and url, specifies asynchronous or not.
+    - send(): sends get request.
+    - setRequestHeader(header,value): it adds request headers.

+    How AJAX works?
+    AJAX communicates with the server using XMLHttpRequest object.
+    1. User sends a request from the UI and a javascript call goes to XMLHttpRequest object.
+    2. HTTP Request is sent to the server by XMLHttpRequest object.
+    3. Server interacts with the database using JSP, PHP, Servlet, ASP.net etc.
+    4. Data is retrieved.
+    5. Server sends XML data or JSON data to the XMLHttpRequest callback function.
+    6. HTML and CSS data is displayed on the browser.

 #### What is DOM and how to manipulate it from Javascript?
     The DOM is an API that allows access to and modification of the current document.
 It allows manipulation of document Node and Element.
     The Document Object Model (DOM) connects web pages to scripts or programming languages by representing the structure of a document—such as the HTML representing a web page—in memory.
 The DOM is an object-oriented representation of the web page, which can be modified with a scripting language such as JavaScript.
 The DOM represents a document with a logical tree.
 Each branch of the tree ends in a node, and each node contains objects.
 DOM methods allow programmatic access to the tree; with them you can change the document's structure, style, or content.
 Nodes can also have event handlers attached to them; once an event is triggered, the event handlers get executed.
 DOM is a WEB API.